Back to all posts

 When water is gushing from a burst pipe or a toilet is overflowing uncontrollably, panic is a natural reaction.
 But your first move shouldn’t be to grab every towel you own—it should be to shut off the main water supply.
 This single action stops the flow of water at its source, preventing further damage while you figure out your next steps.
 If you’re facing a major leak, this is the most important thing you can do.
 Once the water is off, you can call a professional for emergency plumbing help.
 A crisis is also when you might discover your shut-off valve is failing; if it’s leaking, hard to turn, or doesn’t stop the water flow, it needs attention right away.

-Before You Start a DIY Plumbing Project
+Planning a DIY Plumbing Project?

 Planning to replace that old bathroom faucet or install a new toilet?
 Before you break out the tools, make a trip to your main water shut-off valve.
 While most fixtures have their own individual shut-off valves (called “stops”), they can sometimes fail or be difficult to turn.
 Shutting off the main water supply is a foolproof way to prevent an accidental flood.
 It turns a potentially stressful project into a manageable one.
 Taking this extra step ensures that a simple toilet repair doesn’t turn into a major water damage restoration project.
 It’s a classic case of “better safe than sorry.”